-The curriculum includes content in physiology, pathophysiology, chemistry, physics and pharmacology.
+The curriculum includes content in physiology, pathophysiology, chemistry, physics, and pharmacology.
 Web-based courses may be available.

 Looking for something specific?
 Find CRNA schools categorized by their unique requirements.

 Some CRNA schools require much more out of their applicants than others.
-See how the requirements at University of Maryland Nursing compare to most CRNA school’s requirements.
+See how the requirements at the University of Maryland Nursing compare to most CRNA school’s requirements.

 CRNA Program Requirements

 Baccalaureate degree with a major in nursing from an ACEN – (formally known as NLNAC) or CCNE-accredited college or university, or an equivalent degree from a comparable foreign university.